 A more fun way to start a small conversation about mental health could be to do a short quiz or an icebreaker.
-If you want a ready to use quiz to try out at work, then click here to check out my two ready-made quizzes you can download or go to my Freebies pages to download it by clicking here.
+If you want a ready-to-use quiz to try out at work, then click here to check out my two ready-made quizzes you can download or go to my Resources pages to download it by clicking here.

 How Else Can The Power Of Small Help You?

-Setting yourself small manageable goals will help you make changes, boost your confidence and self-esteem, and allow you to make positive changes in your life with minimal effort.
+Setting yourself small, manageable goals will help you make changes, boost your confidence and self-esteem, and allow you to make positive changes in your life with minimal effort.
 Each small goal is a step forward and can be a step forward towards a larger aspiration you have for yourself.
 SMART Goals might help you create your small goals and embrace the power of small.
-To read my article on it, click here, to simply download my free SMART Goals workbook click here or visit my Freebies page to download it.
+To read my article on it, click here, to download my free SMART Goals workbook.
+Click here or visit my Resources page to download it.

-Another great example of the power of small are breathing exercises.
-Some breathing exercises you can do in less than a minute but will help settle anxiety and feelings of stress.
+Another great example of the power of small is breathing exercises.
+Some breathing exercises you can do in less than a minute, but will help settle anxiety and feelings of stress.
 An example of such a breathing exercise is the 4-7-8 breathing exercise, where you have to do the following in 5 easy steps:

-- First, you need to breath out as much as possible and empty your lungs of air.
+- First, you need to breathe out as much as possible and empty your lungs of air.

 - Next, breathe in deeply and quietly through your nose for 4 seconds.